Rina-Mbugua/Calculator/README.md

 ** Create the functions that populate the display when you click the number buttons.
 You should be storing the ‘display value’ in a variable somewhere for use in the next step.
 # an array/s that can be reset every time the clear button is pressed?
 # I need to make the buttons work in the back end too
+# the values (inlcucing the operators) should be seen at the top of the calculator so that the user can their calculation

 6)
 ** Make the calculator work!
 You’ll need to store the first number and second number that are input into the calculator, utilize the operator that the user selects, and then operate() on the two numbers when the user presses the “=” key.